-Min Fan has served as our independent director since April 2014.
+Min Fan will serve as our independent director, commencing from the SEC's declaration of effectiveness of our registration statement, of which this prospectus is a part.
 Mr. Fan is the co-founder of CTRIP.com International Limited, a NASDAQ listed travel service provider in China and currently serves as the vice chairman of board and president.
 Mr. Fan served as the chief executive officer, from January 2006 to February 2013, the chief operating officer, from November 2004 to January 2006, and the executive vice president, from 2000 to November 2004, of CTRIP.com International Limited.
 From 1997 to 2000, Mr. Fan served as the chief executive officer of Shanghai Travel Service Company, a leading domestic travel agency in China.
 From 1990 to 1997, he served as the deputy general manager and in a number of other senior positions at Shanghai New Asia Hotel Management Company, which was one of the leading hotel management companies in China.
 Mr. Fan received his master's degree in management sciences and bachelor's degree in industrial management sciences from Shanghai Jiao Tong University.

-Winston Li has served as our independent director since April 2014.
+Winston Li will serve as our independent director, commencing from the SEC's declaration of effectiveness of our registration statement, of which this prospectus is a part.
 Mr. Li currently serves as an independent director of E-House.
 Mr. Li is the chief financial officer of Sungy Mobile Ltd., a NASDAQ-listed provider of mobile internet products and services.
 Mr. Li is a director of Le Gaga Holdings Limited, a NASDAQ-listed Chinese greenhouse vegetable producer.
 He is also an independent director of Country Style Cooking Restaurant Chain Co., Ltd., a China-based quick service restaurant chain listed on the NYSE.
 From 2004 to 2010, Mr. Li served as an independent director of ZTE Corporation, a large public telecom equipment manufacturing company in China.
 Mr. Li served as a partner at the Hong Kong office of Linklaters LLP from 2002 to 2004 and an attorney at the Hong Kong office of Skadden Apps Slate Meagher & Flom LLP from 1997 to 2002.
 Mr. Li received his bachelor's degree in biochemistry from Peking University and master of science degree from the University of Michigan, Ann Arbor.
 He received his juris doctor degree from Columbia Law School.